 - Having a detailed register of contacts will enable us to trace visitors to inform them if any new cases of infection have put them at risk

-The designated visitor must be willing if necessary, to inform the home of any symptoms or positive results for themselves or any close contacts.
+The designated visitors must be willing if necessary, to inform the home of any symptoms or positive results for themselves or any close contacts.
 (They do not have to disclose Personal Data of others (GDPR).
 And consent to being frequently tested through lateral flow testing or PCR x1/week and LFTx3 if essential carer giver.

 - To enable us to put the necessary infection prevention and control measures in place to reduce the spread of the virus.

-The visitor must be fully informed in writing about the risk to their own health of entering the care home and the risk to the individual they are visiting from exposure to the virus.
+The visitors must be fully informed about the risk to their own health of entering the care home and the risk to the individual they are visiting from exposure to the virus.